pk0912/StanfordLagunitaExercises/README.md

 #### Statistics Exercises as given on Lagunita's Statistics Course

-#### Used Numpy, Pandas, Matplotlib and Seaborn extensively for completing exercises and understanding these libraries.
+- Used Numpy, Pandas, Scipy, Matplotlib and Seaborn extensively for completing exercises and understanding these libraries.